ktmDeveloper/ES6errHndler/README.md

     : "";

 // for each field, we can specify what type of checks we can to do.
-// For checks like 'checkCharMinLength', we use currying.
+// For 'checkCharMinLength', we use currying.
 We only get two parameters passed to these function.
 // The third parameter is the length to be compared, which we can hardcode here itself. const inputCriteria = {
   firstName: [